simcoder/redis-http/README.md

 simple health check endpoint over http for redis

-use case scenario
+use case scenario:

-aws target group health check only support http and http healthchecks protocols.
-This will allow you to bypass that
+  aws target group health check only support http and https healthchecks protocols.
+This will allow you to bypass that.

 # redis-http install